kubernetes/enhancements/keps/sig-windows/0000-20181221-windows-group-managed-service-accounts-for-container-identity.md

 - Windows users can run containers with an existing GMSA identity on Kubernetes
 - No extra files or Windows registry keys are needed on each Windows node.
 All needed data should flow through Kubernetes+Kubelet APIs
-- Prevent pods from being inadvertently scheduled with access to a GMSA that the operator shouldn't have rights to
+- Prevent pods from being inadvertently scheduled with service accounts that do not have access to a GMSA

 ### Non-Goals

 - Running Linux applications using GMSA or a general Kerberos based authentication system
-- Replacing any existing Kubernetes authorization or authentication controls
+- Replacing any existing Kubernetes authorization or authentication controls.
+Specifically, a subset of users cannot be restricted from creating pods with Service Accounts authorized to use certain GMSAs within a namespace if the users are already authorized to create pods within that namespace.
+Namespaces serve as the ACL boundary today in Kubernetes and we do not try to modify or enhance this in the context of GMSAs to prevent escalation of privilege through a service account authorized to use certain GMSAs.
 - Providing unique container identities.
 By design, Windows GMSA are used where multiple nodes are running apps as the same Active Directory principal.
 - Isolation between container users and processes running as the GMSA.
 Windows already allows users and system services with sufficient privilege to create processes using a GMSA.
 - Preventing the node from having access to the GMSA.
 Since the node already has authorization to access the GMSA, it can start processes or services using as the GMSA.
 Containers do not change this behavior.